growr-xyz/growr-identity/growr-agent-framework.md

 #### Grower SSFI Agent dApp - GSA dApp or Custodial app - Front End
 A wallet-like app that is operated by SSFI Holder and is used to build and operate the SSFI, get access to Growr services operated by different PGAs, get access to fair loans on Growr and to financial health building tools.
 (Peseta/Demo-SSFI-Agent).
 Local storage is used to store VCs and RSK DataVault for backup.

 #### Public Growr Agent - PGA
-Entities that have coherent API with the Growr API for one of the roles - Issuer, Verifier, Risk Assessor.
+Entities that have coherent API with the Growr API for one of the roles - Issuer, Verifier, Risk Assessor, etc. All those are build with the Growr Agent SDK.
 Their API is acknowledged, discoverable and accessible via the Growr Agent Gateway (GAG).
 They operate with SSFI data of the Holder.
 The PGA can have different Personas.

 ##### PGA Issuer
 Issues credentials based on the Holder's data from different 3rd party sources.